IntentArchitect/Docs/articles/whats-new/2023/07/index.md

   - **[Swagger - OAuth 2.0 Implicit Flows](#swagger---oauth-20-implicit-flows)** - Added support for configuring OAuth 2.0 Implicit flows for Swagger Authentication.
   - **[RDBMS Improved Schema modeling](#rdbms-improved-schema-modeling)** - Improved support for modelling DB schema through a `Schema` stereotype.
   - **[Clone/Copy App feature](#clonecopy-app-feature)** - Clone/Copy App is now available in Intent Architect v4.
-  - **[MediatR 12.1 upgrade](#mediatr-121-upgrade)** - Upgrade all our modules to work with the latest version of MediatR.
+  - **[MediatR NuGet packages upgraded 12.1](#mediatr-nuget-packages-upgraded-121)** - All our modules have been upgraded to work with the latest version of MediatR.
-  - **[Index column sort directions](#index-column-sort-directions)** - Modeled Indexes now support configuring the index sort direction for indexed columns.
+  - **[Control index column sort direction](#control-index-column-sort-directions)** - Modeled Indexes now support configuring the index sort direction for indexed columns.
-  - **[CRUD CQRS available on folders](#crud-cqrs-available-on-folders)** - Create CQRS style services from folders in the Service Designer.
+  - **[CRUD CQRS context menu option available on folders](#crud-cqrs-available-on-folders)** - Create CQRS style services from folders in the Service Designer.
-  - **[Module Documentation - Entity Framework Core](#module-documentation---entity-framework-core)** - Improved documentation around working with the Entity Framework Core module.
+  - **[Module Documentation - Entity Framework Core](#module-documentation---entity-framework-core)** - Added module readme with documentation on working with the Entity Framework Core module.
   - **[EF SQL Table name pluralization convention](#ef-sql-table-name-pluralization-convention)** - You can now configure your SQL table name convention, these are still pluralized by default, but can now be configured.
   - **[Duplicate REST route validation](#duplicate-rest-route-validation)** - Service Designer validation to detect duplicate REST routes on your services.
   - **[Duplicate `Operation` validation](#duplicate-operation-validation)** - Service Designer validation to detect duplicate operations based on operation name and parameter types.
-  - **[CQRS - `Map Constructor / Operation` support inheritance mappings](#cqrs---map-constructor--operation-support-inheritance-mappings)** - The `Map Constructor` and `Map Operation` options in the Domain Designer, now support apping to base classes.
+  - **[CQRS - `Map Constructor / Operation` support for inheritance mappings](#cqrs---map-constructor--operation-support-inheritance-mappings)** - The `Map Constructor` and `Map Operation` options in the Domain Designer now support mapping to attributes on base classes.
-  - **[XML documentation comment support for `Operation` parameters](#xml-documentation-comment-support-for-operation-parameters)** - Comments placed on `Operation` parameters now become Xml documentation comments on the c# ervices and interfaces.
+  - **[XML documentation comment support for `Operation` parameters](#xml-documentation-comment-support-for-operation-parameters)** - Comments placed on `Operation` parameters now become XML documentation comments on c# services and interfaces.
-  - **[Repositories support composite primary keys](#repositories-support-composite-primary-keys)** - repositories now support composite primary keys.
+  - **[Composite primary key support for repositories](#composite-primary-key-support-for-repositories)** - Repositories now support composite primary keys.
-  - **[`Expose as Http` improved support for composite keys](#expose-as-http-improved-support-for-composite-keys)** - REST route generation algorithm handles several scenarios better including composite keys.
+  - **[Improved composite and general key support for `Expose as Http`](#improved-composite-and-general-key-support-for-expose-as-http)** - REST route generation algorithm handles several scenarios better, including composite keys.
   - **[Blazor account controller proxy module](#blazor-account-controller-proxy-module)** - New module to create a Blazor proxy for interacting with the `Intent.AspNetCore.Identity.AccountController` module.
   - **[CORS is now configuration driven](#code-generated-by-cors-module-is-now-configuration-driven)** - Use configuration to specify any combination of policies.
   - **[Additional SDK options for .csproj files](#additional-sdk-options-for-csproj-files)** - Including `BlazorWebAssembly` and `Worker` SDKs.
   - **[Document DB inheritance support](#support-for-modeling-generalizations-in-document-db-packages-in-the-domain-designer)** - The Domain Designer and Document DB modules now properly supports modelling generalization in Document DB packages.
   - **[FluentValidation max length rules for fields mapped to Class Operation/Constructor parameters](#fluentvalidation-max-length-rules-for-fields-mapped-to-class-operationconstructor-parameters)** - Generates max length rules for mapped parameters similarly to how they're generated for mapped attributes.
-  - **[Fluent Validation Update to 11.6.0](#fluent-validation-update-to-1160)** - Fluent Validation's nuget packages have been updated to version 11.6.0.
+  - **[FluentValidation NuGet packages upgraded to 11.6.0](#fluentvalidation-nuget-packages-upgraded-to-1160)** - Fluent Validation's NuGet packages have been updated to version 11.6.0.
-  - **[Microsoft.AspNetCore.Authentication.JwtBearer security update](#microsoftaspnetcoreauthenticationjwtbearer-security-update)** - For security reasons we have updated the `Microsoft.AspNetCore.Authentication.JwtBearer` nuget package to ensure that no known security vulnerabilities are kept in your code base.
+  - **[Microsoft.AspNetCore.Authentication.JwtBearer NuGet package upgraded due to security advisory](#microsoftaspnetcoreauthenticationjwtbearer-nuget-package-upgraded-due-to-security-advisory)** - It's advised to upgrade the listed modules to ensure you aren't running NuGet package versions which are known to be vulnerable.
   - **[Http Client mapping to a Service can select specific operations now](#http-client-mapping-to-a-service-can-select-specific-operations-now)** - Granular reference operation selection now possible.

 ## Update details